weburnit/php-oop/README.md

   var_dump($x);
   ```

-3. How would you sort an array of strings to their natural case-insensitive order, while maintaing their original index association?
+3. Sort an array to their natural case-insensitive order and maintain the original index.

   ```
   array(